ECE 564 Computer Vision Assignment 4

 See Raisin Bran box

-distances to those measured directly.
+Compare the extrinsics distances for each pair of images and to those measured directly.
 See example for a crucial formula.

 for the rows and columns of each image.
 If the